Team

 She received her medical training from the Georg-August University Göttingen and Medical University Lübeck, Germany (1993 - 2001) and completed doctoral degree in medicine (Dr. med.) in neurophysiology at the Georg-August University Göttingen (2001).
 During her neurology internship from 2001 to 2002 at Medical University of Lübeck with Prof. Christine Klein, Dr. Schüle studied genes for inherited forms of Parkinson’s disease and dystonia.
 From 2003 to 2005, she completed a postdoctoral fellowship in human genetics with Prof. Uta Francke at Stanford University School of Medicine.
 From 2005-2019, Dr. Schüle led key clinical research programs and biospecimen repositories for neurogenetics, translational stem cell and brain donation at the Parkinson’s Institute and Clinical Center. |

-Faria Zafar, MS is a Life Science Research Professional II in the Schuele lab with more than five years of experience in patient- derived human induced pluripotent stem cells (iPSCs).
+Faria Zafar, MS is a Life Science Research Professional III in the Schuele lab with more than five years of experience in patient- derived human induced pluripotent stem cells (iPSCs).
 Her passion for science and research escalated by understanding that research with stem cells can be a valuable guide to explore diseases like Parkinson’s in vitro.
 She has broad tissue culture experience in iPSCs, neuronal differentiation, MEA, Immunofluorescence, q-PCR, CRISPR and mouse in-vivo surgery.

 She received her Master of Science (M.S.) in Stem Cell Biology from San Jose State University and a Bachelor’s degree from the University of California at Berkeley with a major in cell & developmental biology. |